Fear conditioning: Double-strand breaks

-More than 100 DNA double-strand breaks occur, both in the hippocampus and in the medial prefrontal cortec (mPFC), in two peaks, at 10 minutes and at 30 minutes after contextual fear conditioning.
+More than 100 DNA double-strand breaks occur, both in the hippocampus and in the medial prefrontal cortex (mPFC), in two peaks, at 10 minutes and at 30 minutes after contextual fear conditioning.
 This appears to be earlier than the DNA methylations and demethylations of neuron DNA in the hippocampus that were measured at one hour and 24 hours after contextual fear conditioning (described above in the section Hippocampus).

 The double strand breaks occur at known memory-related immediate early genes (among other genes) in neurons after neuron activation.
 These double-strand breaks allow the genes to be transcribed and then translated into active proteins.

 One immediate early gene newly transcribed after a double-strand break is EGR1.
 EGR1 is an important transcription factor in memory formation.
 It has an essential role in brain neuron epigenetic reprogramming.
 EGR1 recruits the TET1 protein that initiates a pathway of DNA demethylation.
 Removing DNA methylation marks allows the activation of downstream genes (see Regulation of gene expression#Regulation of transcription in learning and memory.
 EGR1 brings TET1 to promoter sites of genes that need to be demethylated and activated (transcribed) during memory formation.
 EGR-1, together with TET1, is employed in programming the distribution of DNA demethylation sites on brain DNA during memory formation and in long-term neuronal plasticity.

 DNMT3A2 is another immediate early gene whose expression in neurons can be induced by sustained synaptic activity.
 DNMTs bind to DNA and methylate cytosines at particular locations in the genome.
 If this methylation is prevented by DNMT inhibitors, then memories do not form.
 If DNMT3A2 is over-expressed in the hippocampus of young adult mice it converts a weak learning experience into long-term memory and also enhances fear memory formation.